Dakota Research and

 Eric obtained his Ph.D. in Biomedical Engineering at the University of South Dakota.
 His research is focused on tissue engineering, biomaterials development, stem cell biology, and creating organoids for high-throughput drug screening.
 Through his research at the University of South Dakota, Eric has developed and filed for a patent for his Multifunctional Microspheres – biodegradable, porous polymer microspheres that act as a local drug delivery platform and a three-dimensional cell culture system.
 His academic research advisors include Dr. Hongli Sun, Dr. Kevin Francis, Dr. Dan Engebretson, and Dr. Keith Baumgarten.
 Prior to pursuing his Ph.D., Eric received his B.S. in Biology and his M.S. in Biomedical Engineering from the University of South Dakota.

-Jevin Meyerink M.S.- DRACO Co-Founder & Vice President
+Jevin Meyerink Ph.D. – DRACO Co-Founder & Vice President

-Thomas Vierhout M.S. – DRACO Co-Founder & Secretary
+Thomas Vierhout MD, M.S. – DRACO Co-Founder & Secretary

-Thomas is a Pillar 2 medical student at the University of South Dakota Sanford School of Medicine.
-He is currently in his clinical rotations in hospitals and clinics around Sioux Falls and has an interest in pursuing surgery as a specialty.
+Thomas is a first year surgical resident at the Sanford USD Medical Center.
 Before medical school, Thomas received his Bachelor’s in Biology from USD.
 He then worked as a senior laboratory technician in a microbiology lab.
 He then decided to apply these laboratory skills to a new field by attending graduate school.
 Thomas received his Master’s in Biomedical Engineering from USD for his research on cardiovascular biomaterials.

 Manaal Ali – DRACO Director Of Communications